sheriff1/thefeud/README.md

 ### 4. Specator Mode

 - People who want to spectate can **join a session** using the session ID provided by the host.
-- Spectators ee the Team Display without any controls.
+- Spectators see the Team Display without any controls.

 ---